 One of the latest trends in healthy eating is adding chia seeds to a wide variety of recipes.
-Chia is beginning to “superseed” flax in popularity because chia seeds are more nutritious, easier to use, and stay fresh longer — and they can be eaten whole or ground, or in the form of a gel, while still retaining all of their nutrients.
+Chia is beginning to “superseed” flax in popularity because chia seeds are more nutritious, easier to use, and stay fresher longer — and they can be eaten whole or ground, or in the form of a gel, while still retaining all of their nutrients.
 But what are chia seeds and how do you use them?

 If your only point of reference for chia is the kitschy novelty Chia Pet, you’re not far off — it’s the same plant.
 Chia seeds were first cultivated in Mayan and Aztec cultures thousands of years ago.
 The tiny seeds come in both black and white varieties (though there is virtually no difference in the nutrients).

 Today chia seeds are being touted as a superfood because they are a complete protein and a great source of fiber, antioxidants, and heart-healthy omega-3 fatty acids.
 Chia seeds can be enjoyed on all Phases of the South Beach Diet.
 However, like all seeds, they are calorie-dense, so we recommend sticking to 3 tablespoons (1 ounce) maximum per day.
 The flavor of chia is slightly nutty, though some brands can be so mild that you might not taste the nuttiness at all.
 When mixed with a liquid like water, juice, or yogurt, chia forms a natural gel, which can serve as a thickening agent.

 If you want to boost your fiber, protein, omega-3, and antioxidant intake, here are some delicious ways to start incorporating chia seeds into your diet: